The Real Poop

 But let's get real.
-Beyond the glitz and glamour on a TV screen, what does this career have to offer in the real world -- you know, the one where every problem isn't solved within an hour and your jokes don't get a laugh track?
+Beyond the glitz and glamour on a TV screen, what does this career have to offer in the real world—you know, the one where every problem isn't solved within an hour and your jokes don't get a laugh track?

-The scientists on shows like "CSI: Crime Scene Investigation" and "Law & Order" seem like they are everywhere—crime scene, lab, morgue, back to the crime scene, and then finally to the courtroom for the passionate speech to get the killer to confess just in time.
-But you can't trust everything on TV.
-In fact, most forensic scientists don't even get to the crime scene.
-Then again, others don't spend much time in the dark, dreary labs.
-It just depends on what type of scientist you are.
+The scientists on shows like CSI: Crime Scene Investigation and Law & Order seem like they're everywhere—crime scene, lab, morgue, back to the crime scene, and then finally to the courtroom for the passionate speech to get the killer to confess just in time.
+But in reality, many forensic scientists don't ever go to the crime scene.
+Others spend almost no time at all in dark, dreary labs.
+It just depends on the type of scientist you are.

-The scene must be documented according to strict standards, and each piece of evidence recorded.
-The evidence of the crime might be large and noticeable, like a gun or marks in a door, but it could also be microscopic and nearly impossible to detect.
+Crime scenes must be documented according to strict standards, each piece of evidence recorded systematically.
+The evidence of the crime might be large and noticeable, like a gun or scuff marks on a door, but it could also be microscopic and nearly impossible to detect.

 And one last bit of advice before you jump into the world of forensic science.
-Forensic scientists encounter pretty gruesome stuff (heck, you've seen those episodes of "CSI: Miami").
+Forensic scientists encounter pretty gruesome stuff (you've probably seen those episodes of CSI: Miami).
 Murders aren't pretty.
-There will be blood and guts and brain parts strewn all over the headboard.
+There'll be blood and guts and brain parts strewn all over the headboard.

 Keeping a clear head—and a strong stomach—and not letting your emotions get the better of you is crucial to remaining objective and seeing the evidence for what it is.
 If you can handle all that then read on, the crime investigators of tomorrow need your help.